andrewyww/Mouse-Grip-Forces-and-Performance/README.md

 ## Performance

+How do the mouse grips impact performance?

+While there are differences, they are perhaps smaller than one might think.
+Ranked from best to worst:

+1. Claw
+2. Palm
+3. Fingertip

+Here’s a table with the associated **throughput (bits/s)**:

 | grip      | throughput |
 |:----------|-----------:|
 | fingertip |       5.94 |
 | claw      |       6.28 |
 | palm      |       6.14 |

+These values were obtained by performing 2-Dimensional Fitt’s tasks with combinations of different target widths and distances.
+Throughput essentially assesses the speed-accuracy trade-off in human movement, and is a go-to method for measuring input device performance.

 ------------------------------------------------------------------------